curvefi/llamma-simulator/README.md

 ![CRV/USD SL loss calculation](/example_crv/4_avg_loss.png)

 Graph calculates loss user would experience when borrowing maximum possible amount and waiting for 1 day (on average).
-For example, on this graph, at N=50, loss is `0.07%` per day.
-However price could go up or down, so one could assume that when in actual soft liquidation, the loss could be `0.14%` per day on average.
+For example, on this graph, at N=50, loss is `0.075%` per day.